abdulmanan-js-dev/Frontend-Projects/README.md

 7. **Roll Dice Game** – Two-player dice roll with winner detection.
 8. **Whack-a-Mole** – Timed clicking game where moles appear randomly in a 3×3 grid.
 9. **Calculator** - A fully modular, vanilla JavaScript calculator built without using `eval()`.
+10. **Scroll like Next.js** - The indicator shows the user's scroll progress at the top of the page — commonly seen in blogs, documentation sites, and long-content websites.

 ---